WelcomWeb/Falyze.Data/README.md

 ##### `FalyzeContext.BatchUpdate<T>(IEnumerable<T> entities)` (non-awaitable)

 Batch up update of multiple entities.
 The entities needs to have a primary key specified (via the `PrimaryKey` attribute).
-Falyze.Data uses `DbTransaction` in the background, meanong a rollback will occur if something fails. `DbTransaction` doesn't support async/await - so this method is non-awaitable.
+Falyze.Data uses `DbTransaction` in the background, meaning a rollback will occur if something fails. `DbTransaction` doesn't support async/await - so this method is non-awaitable.

 ##### `FalyzeContext.DeleteAsync<T>(T)`